 JEREMY CLIPPERTON - ATHLETIC TRAINER

-Clipperton, 36, enters his third season as athletic trainer for the Redbirds in 2014.
+Clipperton, 37, enters his fourth season as athletic trainer for the Redbirds in 2015.

 Before joining the Cardinals organization in 2012, Jeremy spent 10 years in the Seattle Mariners organization, including two in the PCL with Triple-A Tacoma Rainiers from 2010-11.